gene-git/py-cidr/Docs/_build/html/_sources/README.rst.txt

 * Built on python's native ipaddress module
 * 3 Classes : Cidr, CidrMap, CidrFile
 * Cidr provides for many common operations for example:

   - Support for IPv4 and IPv6
   - compact lists of CIDRs to smallest set of CIDR blocks
   - convert an IP range to a list of CIDRs
   - Identify and validate
   - many more

-* CidrFile handles common operations with files including atomic writes
+* CidrFile offers common operations on files with lists of cidrs.

-* CidrMap provides mapping of CIDR to value.
+  - Includes atomic file writes

-  - Optional file cache uses locking to ensure multiple processes handle cache correctly.
+* CidrMap provides a class that maps CIDRs to values.

-* Useful tools such as CidrMap(), compact_cidrs() etc
+  - File cache employs locking to ensure multiple processes handle cache correctly.

 See API reference documentation for more details.